shashank2k/SnakeGame/readme.md

-this is a prject repo
+this is a project repo